Massachusetts Port Authority: 20th century

 The Massachusetts Port Authority was created in 1956 by the Massachusetts General Court to replace the locally controlled port commission; however, the Authority was not enabled until 1959, due to delay in bond funding.
 The Authority is an independent public authority, not a state agency.

 In 1966, Castle Island Container Terminal was constructed for Sea-Land Corporation, one of the first intermodal container facilities.
 In 1971, the Authority constructed a second container port in Charlestown for the use of other shipping companies.
 In 1980, Sea-Land ended its exclusive lease, and the first container port was enlarged and made available for other shipping companies.

 21st century

 On January 1, 2010, the Tobin Bridge was transferred from the Authority to the new Massachusetts Department of Transportation.

-In June 2019, by a vote of 5-to-2, Massport's board of directors selected the current port director Lisa Wieland to serve as the authority's chief executive.
-She will be earning a salary of $360,000-a-year and is scheduled to start the new position in September 2019.
+In June 2019, by a vote of 5-to-2, Massport's board of directors selected then current port director Lisa Wieland to serve as the authority's chief executive.
+She earned a salary of $360,000-a-year and served from September 2019 to 2023.